sdfordham/misc-algorithms/README.md

-# ml-algorithms
+# misc-algorithms
-Handmade implementations of some common ML algorithms.
+Handmade implementations of some common algorithms.